-Pedal for Scotland returns for our 19th year on 10th September 2017.
-Pedal for Scotland’s main event day will feature the 45 mile Classic Challenge from Glasgow to Edinburgh and the colossal 93 mile Big Belter from Glasgow to Edinburgh using the first 20 miles of the Classic Challenge route.
+Pedal for Scotland returned for our 19th year on 10th September 2017.
+Pedal for Scotland’s main event day featured the 45 mile Classic Challenge from Glasgow to Edinburgh and the colossal 93 mile Big Belter from Glasgow to Edinburgh using the first 20 miles of the Classic Challenge route.
 Stay tuned as we announce our Wee Jaunt rides over the coming months!

 Want to know more?

 Pedal for Scotland, organised by Cycling Scotland, is Scotland’s biggest bike event.
 Back in 1999, the first event attracted 400 riders.
 The event has grown increasingly popular with more routes, bigger challenges and more and more participants joining in year on year.